Aligning The Marketing, Sales And Customer Success Funnel: Chapter 5

 Charlie Saunders, Chief Revenue and Operations Officer at CS2, highlighted the importance of funnel tracking:

-Use data analytics to track the performance of the unified funnel and monitor key metrics.
+Use data analytics to track the performance of your funnel and monitor key metrics.

 Closing thoughts